← All Growth Audits

 No AI-native positioning

-AEO Strategy: How Anglera Can Win AI Search
+AEO Strategy: AI Search Visibility

 The AEO playbook starts with structural fixes to make the site crawlable by AI bots (GPTBot, PerplexityBot, ClaudeBot), then rapidly builds the content that earns citations: comparison pages ("Anglera vs Salsify"), Reddit and HackerNews presence (which AI models heavily cite), structured FAQ content with schema markup, and category-defining articles that position Anglera at the center of "AI product data enrichment."